vincentvilo/ocr-stats-recorder/README.md

-# Project that uses OCR to get statistics in a game
+# Project that uses optical character recognition to get statistics in VALORANT